-The release of the new version of the Certificate IV in Training and Assessment, and as a result our online course, will be further delayed.
+The release of the new version of the Certificate IV in Training and Assessment, and as a result our online course, has been further delayed.
 We're not sure by how long but hope that it will be endorsed within the next couple of months.
 It was previously thought to be TAE40115 but the code will be TAE40116.

 Not all trainers have the luxury of turning up at 8.55am to be handed everything they need to run that morning's lesson.
 In fact this scenario is becoming rarer due to the rapidly changing nature of industries.
 VET Trainers more than ever are required to be involved in the development and preparation of their course materials, and rightly so given it is the trainers who should be the industry experts.

 Finally we have some dates around the possible endorsement of the new TAE Training and Education Training Package which will include the new version of the Certificate IV in Training and Assessment (TAE40115).
 [Update - this may be further delayed, see here for our update on the endorsement and release of the new TAE40116 Certificate IV in Training and Assessment.

 Initially Innovation & Business Skills Australia (IBSA) the Industry Skills Council (ISC) for the TAE Training Package were sending the new Certificate IV to the Australian Industry and Skills Committee (AISC) in June 2015, then for consideration at the September 1 meeting.
 Unfortunately this didn't happen so we're still unsure of an exact release date (neither is anyone else).
 We can still assume the qualification will be endorsed at some stage before the end of the year though.